 \\ The permitted wastewater design flows exceed the stream flow in the indicated flow zone(s).
-The allocations are expressed as an equation rather than an absolute number: allocation = (flow contribution from a given source) x (65 mg/L or NPDES permit concentration) x (conversion factors).
+The allocations are expressed as an equation rather than an absolute number: allocation = (flow contribution from a given source) x (230 mg/L) x (conversion factors).
 The LA is the remainder after the WLA is applied.